In this article:

 Commonly known as 'white noise', having these sounds in the background might even help babies drift off for a few hours if they're struggling to settle down.

-The sound of the sea or calming acoustic music tend to be the go-to sounds for adults when we want to relax, but when it comes to babies it’s actually white noise sounds that'll be more effective in creating a soothing environment, as it resembles the kind of sounds that they would hear in the womb.
+The sound of the sea or calming acoustic music tend to be the go-to sounds for adults when we want to relax, but when it comes to babies it’s actually white noise sounds that are more effective in creating a soothing environment, as it resembles the kind of sounds they heard in the womb.